doctore/Spring5Microservices/README.md

 ## Future additions

-- Documentation of the REST Api with Swagger, when this library provides a more stable way to work with Webflux. **gateway-server** and **authorization-service** are currently configured.
+- Documentation of the REST Api with Swagger, when this library provides a more stable way to work with Webflux. **gateway-server** and **security-jwt-service** are currently configured.